 Leading their men to the ball, and using it more astutely than their opponents, the rest continued to attack for the remainder of the term, and shortly before the bell Hansen added another goal to their tally making the three quarter time scores 13.12 (90) to 12.5 (77) in their favour.

 The rest opened the final term brightly with Thomas, Head and McKee prominent, but the carnival team's defence stood firm.
 Then, from their first attack of the quarter the state side registered full points off the boot of Johns.
 From the resumption the carnival side attacked again and Port's Jack Ashley put them a point to the good with his first goal of the match.
-Shortly afterwards the teams were deadlocked on 91 points apiece after Dunn brought up a single flag for the number two combination.
+Shortly afterwards the teams were deadlocked on 91 points apiece after Dunn brought up a single flag for the next best combination.

 Next, the two sides exchanged goals, Drummond scoring for the next best and Golding for the carnival team.
 A point to Johns gave the carnival side the lead by that margin but to the cheers of many in the small crowd the rest responded with a goal to Robinson and, with time on having started, the underdogs led by 5 points.
 The remainder of the match saw the carnival combination attacking relentlessly but all they could manage was a single minor score.
 The bell rang with the scoreboard showing next best 15.13 (103) defeated carnival team 15.9 (99) giving the latter "the surprise of their lives".